reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 What kind of database is to be used?
 A NoSQL database like [DynamoDB](https://en.wikipedia.org/wiki/Amazon_DynamoDB), [MongoDB](https://en.wikipedia.org/wiki/MongoDB) or [Cassandra](https://en.wikipedia.org/wiki/Apache_Cassandra) is a better option since we expect to store billions of rows and don't need to employ associations between items.
 A NoSQL option can horizontally scale up performance over numerous servers.

 They are inherently designed for large data (and for scale).
 Data in a NoSQL database can be distributed across multiple machines or workstations.
-NoSQL documents can be located on various servers without having to worry about joining rows, which is a concern in relational databases.
+NoSQL documents can be located on various servers without worrying about joining rows, which is a concern in relational databases.

 ### Caching for Improved Latency